Solar Battery Backup in Maine | Stay Powered During Outages

 Our team will design a system that fits your backup goals, solar array, and battery capacity, ensuring the best performance for your home.

-Do Solar Batteries Work in Cold Weather?
+Do Solar Batteries Work During Maine Winters?

+The short answer is yes — solar batteries are built for Maine’s climate.
 We typically install them indoors or in insulated enclosures to protect against freezing and extend lifespan.
 If the temperature drops, the battery uses a built-in heater to stay warm.
 While that heater does use some of your reserved power to work, it’s a smart feature that protects the battery and keeps it operating when you need it most.

-Maintaining and Expanding Your Solar Battery System
+Maintaining and Expanding Your System

 Home batteries are virtually maintenance-free — no oil changes, no fuel, and most updates happen automatically.